This post may contain affiliate links. Please see my disclosure policy for details.

 5. It’s where all the local businesses and temples buy their flowers for the day

 If you are wondering why there is such a big flower market in Kolkata, it’s because this is where temples and local businesses will buy their flowers for the day.

-The orange flowers, marigolds, are often used as offerings to the Hindu gods like Laxmi.
+The orange flowers, marigolds, are often used as offerings to many of the Hindu gods and goddesses.

 So at the market, temples will buy flowers to sell to pilgrims and pilgrims will buy flowers to offer to temples.

 Street sellers buy flowers to sell to taxi and lorry drivers on the road for safe travels and businesses like hotels will buy flowers to put on display.